Football Game Notes - 09/09/13

-Ungerer's first stint in the Pac-10 came in 2002 when he spent one season as the special teams coordinator and tight ends coach at California.
-At Cal, kickoff returner LaShaun Ward ranked third in the nation in average returns, while Mike McGrath and placekicker Mark Jenkins earned all-Pac-10 honors.
-In addition, Cal's kickoff return team was third in the nation and first in the Pac-10.
+Ungerer’s first stint in the Pac-10 came in 2002 when he spent one season as the special teams coordinator and tight ends coach at California.
+At Cal, kickoff returner LaShaun Ward ranked third in the nation in average returns, while Mike McGrath and placekicker Mark Jenkins earned all-conference honors.
+In addition, Cal’s kickoff return team was third in the nation.

 Ungerer spent two years at Lehigh (2000-01), where he assisted the program in finishing in the top 10 in the nation both seasons as the Engineers etched a 23-2 record and advanced to the NCAA Division I-AA semifinals in 2001 and to the quarterfinals in 2000.